puppetlabs-toy-chest/pdk-planning/README.md

 ### When you need to follow this process

-You need to follow this process if you intend to make "substantial", changes to PDK, it's associated [templates], or [packaging configuration].
+You need to follow this process if you intend to make "substantial" changes to PDK, its associated [templates], or [packaging configuration].
 What constitutes a "substantial" change is evolving based on community norms, but *may* include the following:

-  - Introduction of a new subcommand, subcommand action, option or flag
+  - Introduction of a new subcommand, subcommand action, option, or flag
   - Anything that could result in a non-trivial and user-visible change to the expected behavior of an existing feature

 Some changes do not require an RFC, for example:

-  - Rephrasing, reorganizing or refactoring
+  - Rephrasing, reorganizing, or refactoring
   - Bug fixes or functional changes to an existing feature when the current behavior is clearly incorrect or unintentional (particularly when the existing behavior is not reasonably useful to anyone)
   - Modification of unstructured (i.e. not JSON, JUnit, etc.) output, or other minor UX improvements